Person reviewing a document with someone across a desk.

 • Medical expenses when others are injured due to your negligence

-If something were to happen to your building, like a fire or storm damage, and you have to find temporary living arrangements, your landlord won’t foot the bill.
-Under a covered loss, your renters policy can cover:
+If something happens to your building, such as a fire, and you must find temporary living arrangements, your landlord won’t foot the bill.
+But the loss of use portion of your renters policy can cover the following up to your policy's limits after a covered loss:

 • The replacement of destroyed personal property